canonical/snapd/interfaces/builtin/README.md

 The `on-store`, `on-brand`, and `on-model` rules are generally not hard-coded within snapd interfaces.
-They are instead specified in store assertions where they are known as "device context constraints''.
+They are instead specified in store assertions where they are known as "device context constraints".
 These device context constraints are primarily used to ensure a given rule only applies to a device with a serial assertion (and thus model assertion) from a given brand or using a given store (as specified by the model).
 This is because if the assertion and